mienaikoe/ziyu/Chapters/Chapter4.md

   "Well we haven't been too happy with each other lately, so I hope you're right."

   "Yes, that will happen from time to time.
-I still remember once we were all fighting about a color to paint our kaln's bike.
+I still remember once we were all fighting about a color to paint our daughter's bike.
 We didn't speak to each other for weeks afterward.
 We couldn't let it go until some point when we woke up, as if from a daydream."

   "Did you ever have one that you never woke up from?"